 The hashed area represents total revenue, which is a transfer of money from the consumers who purchased Q* goods at price P*.
 But we know that not all the money is profit.
 Producers had to incur costs to produce those goods, and we can read that from the supply curve, also known as marginal cost.

-The way to interpret marginal cost is by its looking to its definition – the cost of producing one more unit.
+The way to interpret marginal cost is by its looking at its definition – the cost of producing one more unit.
 If we look at the cost of unit #1, the cost is fairly low.
-The cost of unit #2 is a bit higher… and so on until we reach equilibrium where the marginal cost of the last unit sold is equal to the price.
+The cost of unit #2 is a bit higher… and so on until we reach an equilibrium where the marginal cost of the last unit sold is equal to the price.
 If we add up the cost of producing each unit from 1 to Q* as read from the MC curve, we would have the total cost, which is the area under the marginal cost curve.

 That leaves only one small shaded area not accounted for – the area above the MC curve.
 We can calculate that as TR – TC = Producer surplus.
 When we calculated break-even analysis, we called this value, “profit.”
 It is in fact profit, also known as “rent,” and producer surplus that accrues to the producer for his or her entrepreneurial talents.